okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/java/integrationsteps.md

 ### Step 1: Build a sign-in page on the client

-Build a sign-in page that captures both the user's name and password.
+Build a sign-in page that captures both the username and password.

 For example: